ECE-Engineer/Multimodal-Brain-Computer-Interfaces/README.md

  Java, Batch, MATLAB, and Python".
 These languages provided the means to have a UI to collect the data with, preprocess the data, and run the encoded data through a convolutional neural network (CNN).

+## Reminder
+I will refer to different project components throughout this page as (1, 2, or 3).

 ## Project Components
 1. Data Acquisition
 2. Preprocessing